skip to main content

 Duties & Responsibilities

-• Provide friendly, student-focused support, including basic IT help, printing, and photocopying.
+• Provide general LRC assistance, including basic IT support, printing, photocopying, shelving and maintaining service standards.

 The right candidate will have: